MicrosoftDocs/power-pages-docs/power-pages-docs/admin/clear-server-side-cache.md

 The following tables are considered as **configuration** tables.
 This list is fixed and can't be modified through any configuration.

 > [!NOTE]
-> The tables used for site configuration will depend if the site has been configured using the standard or enhanced data model.
+> - The tables used for site configuration will depend if the site has been configured using the standard or enhanced data model.
 See [Enhanced data model](enhanced-data-model.md) for more information.
+> - These tables cannot be modified.

 | System table | Enhanced data model virtual table | Standard data model table |
 | - | - | - |